 Fraud can occur in any organisation, no matter what size, industry or sector.

-So what is your best form of protection against the growing threat of business fraud?
+So what is your best form of protection against becoming one of the business fraud statistics?

 We recommend every business undertakes a few vital steps:

 1) Stay abreast of actual business fraud cases

 The best way to know where the threat lies is to learn from other organisation’s misfortunes.
 Did you know that 36% of frauds in Australia last year were carried out by an organisation’s own management?
 Clearly having strong internal controls is critical in your bid to reduce the risk of undetected fraud occurring in your business.

 MGI produces an annual fraud report which highlights recent cases of business fraud.

 2) Audit your fraud risk and implement strategies to reduce the chance of undetected fraud

 The good news is that there are a number of strategies to reduce the risk of fraud occurring and going undetected in your business.
 Some strategies include having the proper internal controls in place, ensuring segregation of duties and spot checks and strengthening IT security.

 MGI’s annual fraud report provides a number of recommended actions to prevent fraud from occurring in your workplace.